DeezyE/Portfolio2/README.md

 **Dev**
 Went to be early last night and up early and in the city this morning.
 Didn't get the site done yesterday, I forgot I had my nieces party in the afternoon and then we got lost driving there :/

+Left school early to try finish up the grid-layout conversion.
+Flex just doesn't cut it for columns of items...
+It's almost as if it weren't designed for such a thing....
+Much happier with grid layout, now working on populating the data.

+I like how responsive the site is now but man it's boring.
+Need to bring back some of the interest from the old site.

+**Hustle**
+Sanded the parts to the 3d printed robot and glued the magnets into it.
+It functions well and looks pretty good.